geobotsar81/moviedb/README.md

 -   Created AppMovie component in Shared, for displaying a singe movie.
 -   Added axios call to Welcome component to load all movies.
 -   Created Show Movie component in Pages, for displaying a movie.
+-   Created Edit Movie component in Pages, for editing a movie.
+-   Added delete movie functionality.

 ## Files location